mlederbauer/awesome-learning-digital-chemistry/README.md

 <a id="blogs"></a>
 ## Blogs and Articles
 * [The Valence Kjell](https://www.valencekjell.com/) – A blog about computational chemistry, cheminformatics and machine learning
-* [Practical Cheminformatics](https://practicalcheminformatics.blogspot.com/) – A blog by Pat Walters about many topics in cheminformatics, among others, generative models, LLMs and machine learning in drug discovery.
+* [Practical Cheminformatics](https://practicalcheminformatics.blogspot.com/) ([here](https://patwalters.github.io/) since April 2025) – A blog by Pat Walters about many topics in cheminformatics, among others, generative models, LLMs and machine learning in drug discovery.
 * [Byte Sized Chemistry](https://bytesizedchem.com) – A blog about digital chemistry, data visualization and student life

 *Do you want a Digital Chemistry blog to be featured?
 Let us know by submitting a pull request!*